LCiZY/LiteNote/README.md

 # LiteNote
-A lite notepad can always stay on top.
+A lite notepad can always stay on the top.